sarialameer/supersid-easy-install/README.md

 ## About the code and where credit belongs

-I built this with a lot of help from AI.
+I built this with a lot of help from AI "BASH".
 I do not claim to have this much knowledge on my own, and I am not presenting it as my own work.
 The parts worth having, SuperSID itself, are somebody else's: